ququplay/zepto.dragdrop.js/README.md

 ###drop

-Droppable emit one event `droppable:drop` when element is successfully dropped.
+Droppable emits one event `droppable:drop` when element is successfully dropped.

 ## Options
 ###drag